MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-predictors.md

 The **CompletionPredictor** module adds an IntelliSense experience for anything that can be tab-completed in PowerShell.
 With **PSReadLine** set to `InlineView`, you get the normal tab completion experience.
 When you switch to `ListView`, you get the IntelliSense experience.
+You can install the [CompletionPredictor][CompletionPredictor] module from the PowerShell Gallery.

 ![PowerShell IntelliSense using the CompletionPredictor](media/using-predictors/completion-predictor.gif)

-You can install the [CompletionPredictor][CompletionPredictor] module from the PowerShell Gallery.
+As previously noted, `ListView` shows you the source of the prediction.
+If you have multiple plug-ins installed the predictions are grouped by source with **History** listed first followed by each plug-in in the order that they were loaded.

+## Creating your own predictor module

+You can write your own predictor using C# to create a compiled PowerShell module.
+The module must implement the **System.Management.Automation.Subsystem.Prediction.ICommandPredictor** interface.
+This interface declares the methods used to query for prediction results and provide feedback.

+For more information, see [How to create a command-line predictor][custom-predictor].

 <!-- link references -->
 [azpredictor]: https://techcommunity.microsoft.com/t5/azure-tools-blog/announcing-general-availability-of-az-tools-predictor/ba-p/3297956
 [Set-PSReadLineOption]: xref:PSReadLine.Set-PSReadLineOption
 [PSGetv3]: https://www.powershellgallery.com/packages/PowerShellGet/3.0.14-beta14
 [CompletionPredictor]: https://www.powershellgallery.com/packages/CompletionPredictor
+[psr-history]: /powershell/module/psreadline/about/about_psreadline#command-history
+[custom-predictor]: /powershell/scripting/dev-cross-plat/create-cmdline-predictor